Country Fire Authority: Communications

 In Victoria, Triple Zero Victoria (TZV) provides dispatch and call-taking services for Police, Ambulance, State Emergency Service and both rural and metropolitan fire services.
-TZV operates over three sites, located in Melbourne CBD, East Burwood, and Mount Helen, in Ballarat.
+TZV operates over three sites, located in Williams Landing, Burwood East, and Mount Helen (Ballarat).

 Many TZV practices and protocols are standardised across all emergency services, allowing all agencies to utilise the same computer network.
 This enables complete and instantaneous information sharing between emergency services.
 ESTA is also responsible for Victoria's State Emergency Service call-taking and dispatch for non-life-threatening storm damage or flooding via 132 500.

 When a caller dials 000 for emergency response within Victoria, an operator will connect them to the relevant TZV facility, where call-takers collect information from the caller for entry into the Computer Aided Dispatch (CAD) system.
 Using this information, a dispatcher will respond the appropriate emergency resources.
 Services are often already being notified by the dispatcher while the call-taker is still obtaining further information or giving advice, such as guiding the caller through CPR (Cardiopulmonary resuscitation).

 When TZV is notified of an incident, they send an emergency message via pager to firefighters.
 While this is usually the result of a call to 000, brigades or appliances may also be dispatched by other agencies such as Victoria Police or Ambulance Victoria, or at the request of an Incident Controller on scene.
 Brigades are dispatched based on various factors including the time of day, location and type of fire or incident.
 Although each fire brigade has a primary response area, support brigades are often dispatched to ensure a prompt response.
 Specialist vehicles may also be dispatched, especially for incidents such as for road accident rescue or large structural fires where the response is anticipated.